Best Time to Take Omega-3

 - Taking it with food can be a practical choice if the label allows it and it seems easier on your stomach, but that is not a universal rule for everyone.

-- If you notice fishy burps, heartburn, nausea, or stomach upset, timing becomes a tolerability question more than a performance question.
+- If you notice fishy burps, heartburn, nausea, or stomach upset, compare timing, meal context, dose, and product form together.

 - If you take prescription medicines or have a complicated regimen, ask a clinician or pharmacist instead of guessing.